Perth Mint says no question about purity of gold bars sold to China

-Australia's Perth Mint on Tuesday said there is no question about the value and purity of gold bars it has sold to customers in China, responding to a media report alleging it could face a potential recall of $9 billion worth of "doped" gold bars.
+Australia's Perth Mint on Tuesday (Mar 7) said there is no question about the value and purity of gold bars it has sold to customers in China, responding to a media report alleging that it could face a potential recall of A$9 billion (US$6 billion) worth of "doped" gold bars.

-The report said Perth Mint may have to recall a potential $9 billion worth of 1-kg diluted gold bars sold to China.
+The report said that the mint may have to recall a potential A$9 billion worth of 1kg diluted gold bars sold to China.

-The mint said in September 2021, it was made aware some of its 1-kg bars may not have met the non-gold specifications of the Shanghai Gold Exchange (SGE) - referring to the amount of components such as silver that make up 0.01 per cent of the gold bar or 100 parts per million (ppm).
+The mint said, in September 2021, it was made aware that some of its 1kg bars may not have met the non-gold specifications of the Shanghai Gold Exchange (SGE) - referring to the amount of components such as silver that make up 0.01 per cent of each gold bar, or 100 parts per million (ppm).

 As per the SGE specifications, the non-gold component should contain no more than 50 ppm silver, it said.